 The problem globally:

-• Agriculture uses 50% of global habitable land
+- Agriculture uses 50% of global habitable land

-• 70% of freshwater is used for irrigation
+- 70% of freshwater is used for irrigation

-• Over 25% of greenhouse gases emitted are from agriculture
+- Over 25% of greenhouse gases emitted are from agriculture

 Agriculture is a necessity for us, but takes an alarming amount of resources to meet those needs.
 Globally, agriculture uses 50% of habitable land, 70% of freshwater, and is responsible for more than 25% of greenhouse gas emissions.
 Furthermore, it pollutes water, soil, and air.
-Agriculture is the 2nd most polluting industry and contributes to another 3 of the top 5 most polluting industries(Electricity, Transport, Food Packaging).
+Agriculture is the 2nd most polluting industry and contributes to another 3 of the top 5 most polluting industries (Electricity, Transport, Food Packaging).

 We clear and burn land for agriculture, we engage in deforestation to find fertile land.
 And after the soil has degraded from intense farming we abandon it to burn new forests.
 Earth has lost a third of arable land in the past 40 years.
 Nearly 33% of the world’s food-producing land has been lost in a pace way faster than diminished soil can be replenished.
 These emissions don’t just stop at agriculture.
 The transportation of the food, the packaging & the storing of them at the supermarket all add up.

 Transport is 2nd on the list, accounting for around one-fifth of global carbon dioxide (CO2) emissions, with commercial freights consisting of 40% of that.
 Limiting international travel includes our purchases, going local when possible.
-We need better local products– in terms of vegetables not only will it be fresher & have less food miles, but if we can achieve a quality equal to or better than their imported counterparts, that becomes the more sensible option for both the people and the planet
+We need better local products– in terms of vegetables, not only will it be fresher & have less food miles, but if we can achieve a quality equal to or better than their imported counterparts, that becomes the more sensible option for both the people and the planet

 Food retail is the 5th.
 Since plastic is made from oil, food packaging is generating a huge amount of emissions.
 It takes decades to centuries for plastics to break down while we continuously create more every day.
 Refrigeration is the most energy-intensive part of a supermarket, accounting for 50-60% of the electricity consumption – most of which will be produced by fossil fuels.
-Not to mention, leaking refrigerants such as the ones used in grocery stores are responsible to “70 Million metric tonnes of CO2 equivalent emissions each year”.
-That’s enough to power 12 million homes.
+Not to mention, leaking refrigerants such as the ones used in grocery stores are responsible for “70 Million metric tonnes of CO2 equivalent emissions each year”— enough to power 12 million homes.

 Transporting food to supermarkets also generates a lot of emissions, depending on where it’s shipped from – also known as food miles.